 In this article I intend to take you with me on my exploration of Chinese music.
 I will first talk about why I think listening to music is so good and then I will share some songs I like.
 In upcoming articles, I will share much more, this is just a warm-up.

 I don’t like Chinese music!
 Really?
 I mean, seriously?

 This attitude is quite common and I thought like that for several years myself.
 All the Chinese songs I had ever heard sounded roughly the same and were slow ballads about love, relying heavily on the singers voice and the lyrics.
 If you don’t understand the lyrics and don’t particularly like this genre, it’s easy to draw the conclusion that all Chinese music sucks.
 However, it wasn’t Chinese music that sucked, it was my ability to look for alternatives that sucked.

 If you say there is no good Chinese music, you’re either ignorant or very, very narrow-minded.

-How to finding Chinese music you like
+How to find Chinese music you like

 There are a few things you can do to find Chinese music you like:

 - Search for “[any genre you like]” + “Chinese” on YouTube.
 You’re likely to find at least something, depending a little bit on what genre you search for.
 Here are some examples: reggae, hip-hop, trash metal, there’s lots of stuff out there just waiting to be discovered.